POLICY #5.1

 1. Scope of Policy

 All persons on Southern Utah University’s campus, including Members of the University Community and visitors or guests, are protected by and subject to freedom of speech laws and this Policy.
-In permitting the exercise of free speech on its campuses, the University does not sponsor or sanction the messages stated or the methods of speech used, unless expressly stated otherwise.
+In permitting the exercise of free expression on its campuses, the University does not sponsor or sanction the messages stated or the methods of speech used, unless expressly stated otherwise.

 2. Policy Statement